-Guide to Crypto Taxes in Japan
+The Essential Guide to Crypto Tax in Japan for 2023

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

 Japan taxes crypto as income and has some of the most aggressive tax rates on cryptocurrencies globally, up to 55%.
 In some circumstances, earnings under 200k JPY are tax-free.
 Organizations are lobbying to have Japan treat crypto as capital gains, not regular income.